jnozzi/cocoadev.com/markdown/NSCellRollover.md

 }

-I know that General/NSTableView provides a way to get the intersection rectangle, but I still don't know how to use that to reference an individual cell.
+I know that NSTableView provides a way to get the intersection rectangle, but I still don't know how to use that to reference an individual cell.

--- General/MattBall
+-- MattBall

 ----

 Nevermind.
-I got it working using General/NSTableView's -setNeedsDisplayInRect: to call -tableView:willDisplayCell:forTableColumn:row:, which let me reference the cell.
+I got it working using NSTableView's -setNeedsDisplayInRect: to call -tableView:willDisplayCell:forTableColumn:row:, which let me reference the cell.

--- General/MattBall
+-- MattBall